Brainstorm2605/Resume_Checker/README.md

 ## Example Usage

-# Example LinkedIn Job URL not the Job Board URL
+# For direct JD comparison from LinkedIn, it should be from LinkedIn Job URL not from the Job Board URL
 ![Should be link from this page](https://github.com/Brainstorm2605/Resume_Checker/blob/main/Screenshot%202024-05-18%20203518.png)
 ![not from this page](https://github.com/Brainstorm2605/Resume_Checker/blob/main/Screenshot%202024-05-18%20203552.png)